markwkidd/cushaw-handbook/recipes/roasted-cushaw-and-puree.md

 7. The the edges of a squash piece will brown when the piece is fully roasted.
 One it cools, use a scoop to separate the flesh from the rind.
 Then use a potato masher, food processor, or other approach to mix the flesh until it reaches puree consistency.

-{: .warning }
-Because the rind of a hardshell squash fruit does not soften as much with roasting, be careful to avoid getting pieces of shell into the puree if yours has a hard shell.

 ## Image gallery

 {% include embed_image.html
+    src="assets/images/recipes/cut-fruit-with-seeds.jpg"
+    alt="Saved seeds in a colander."
+    caption="Saving the seeds from fruits with good qualities." thumbnail="true"
+%}

+{% include embed_image.html
     src="assets/images/recipes/roasted-cushaw-puree/cut-cushaw-neck.jpg"
-    alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity." thumbnail="true"
+    alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is processed separately from the flesh around the seed cavity." thumbnail="true"
 %}

 {% include embed_image.html
     src="assets/images/recipes/roasted-cushaw-puree/cushaw-pumpkin-pieces.jpg"
-    alt="The cut neck of a large cushaw squash fruit." caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity." thumbnail="true"
+    alt="The cut neck of a large cushaw squash fruit." caption="The dense flesh of the neck is processed separately from the flesh around the seed cavity." thumbnail="true"
 %}